ministryofjustice/dps-gradle-spring-boot/README.md

   suppressionFiles = listOf("<your-suppresion-file>.xml")
 }
 ```
-This will remove the suppressions file supplied by this plugin which is probably not the intention.
+ This will remove the suppression file supplied by this plugin which is probably not the intention.

 ## Dependency Update Checks

 The plugin `com.github.ben-manes.versions` has task `dependencyUpdates` which checks the main Gradle build file for out of date versions.